 Brookfield LP assists in the preparation and implementation of the overall strategic plan in respect of the timberland assets of the Operating LP, as well as monitoring and assisting with the day-to-day operations of the assets of the Operating LP, pursuant to a management agreement between the Operating LP, KFM LLC, and Brookfield LP, which was amended and restated on January 1, 2010 to reflect the new corporate structure of Acadian (the "Amended and Restated Management Agreement").
-The Amended and Restated Management Agreement duties concerning the Operating LP and KFM LLC (as more fully described below), may also provide administrative services to the Corporation, to the extent required by the Corporation.
-The Amended and Restated Management Agreement Agreement expires on October 3, 2025, unless terminated in accordance with its terms, subject to automatic renewals for successive ten year terms.
+The Amended and Restated Management Agreement also provides that Brookfield LP, in addition to its management duties concerning the Operating LP and KFM LLC (as more fully described below), may also provide administrative services to the Corporation, to the extent required by the Corporation.
+The Amended and Restated Management Agreement expires on October 3, 2025, unless terminated in accordance with its terms, subject to automatic renewals for successive ten year terms.